theholla/shifted/README.md

+# Shifted
-# Bicycle Collective Sign In App
+## A Sign In App for Bicycle Collectives

 #### By Diana Holland
 Date of current version: 11/02/2015

 ## Description

 In progress.
-This app is designed wiht bicycle collectives in mind.
+This app is designed with bicycle collectives in mind.
 Collectives can sign in and keep track of patron/volunteer hours.

 ## Setup

-* Clone this git repository on your computer ```git clone  https://github.com/theholla/sign-in.git```
+* Clone this git repository on your computer ```git clone  https://github.com/theholla/shifted```
 * Launch Android Studio and import this project.

 ## Technologies Used

-JavaScript, HTML5, and CSS3, Android Studio
+Java, Parse, Android Studio

 ### Legal